 Bedbugs have been described as an epidemic in NYC, especially during summer.
 Other pests like clothes moths, cockroaches, beetles, and silverfish (though all not quite as serious as bedbugs) can also be hidden away in the folds of a reused box.

 That being said, when packing your (hopefully new) boxes, launder your clothing and fabrics before packing and be sure to dust and inspect that book collection for any signs of insect damage (this can include small brown pellets and holes).
 Here’s a helpful post from a pest control company about this specifically.

 Though it may seem self-explanatory, moving boxes are designed for just that: moving.

 There are a few features that make moving boxes different from your average cardboard boxes.
 FlatRate Moving only uses boxes with corrugated walls.
 This box design absorbs shock and reduces damage with small air pockets in between the cardboard.
 These boxes are also recyclable and biodegradable to reduce your carbon footprint after the move.

 While the majority of items that are shipped whether to you or the local store that you received boxes from will have the same corrugated walls, there’s no telling if these boxes have already been somewhat compromised while being shipped in the first place.

-Boxes come in a variety of shapes and sizes and while the options may seem overwhelming each and every box has a unique purpose for what items should be placed in them.
-This makes it easier on the movers and ultimately keeping your items more secure during travel.
+Boxes come in a variety of shapes and sizes and while the options may seem overwhelming every box has a unique purpose for what items should be placed in them.
+This makes it easier on the movers and ultimately keeps your items more secure during travel.